vancouverwill/accountingApp/readme.md

 If you don't have mysql installed go ahead, on mac just do `brew install mysql` I have used the default username of root and password empty but you use whatever you like, just update models/dbModel.go with your settings.

+Note if you are using brew if you turn your mac on and off you need to run

+`mysql.server restart`

+and then the db can be accessed via

+`mysql  -u root`

 Once mysql is setup locally run `schemaSetup.sql` to create the db and tables.

 Possibly depending on go setup you may need to run